cake-tech/ledger-litecoin/README.md

 ## Overview

-Ledger Nano devices are the perfect hardware wallets for managing your crypto & NFTs on the go.
+Ledger Nano devices are the perfect hardware wallets for managing your crypto on the go.
 This Flutter package is a plugin for the [ledger_flutter](https://pub.dev/packages/ledger_flutter) package to get accounts and sign transactions using the
-Ethereum blockchain.
+Litecoin and Bitcoin Cash blockchains.

 ### Supported devices